poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 04/README.md

    Follow the instructions to play the TCP Handshake Game.
 This game demonstrates the TCP handshake process.
 When click on `Client` button, the client will send `SYN` a message to the server.
 The server will respond with a `SYN-ACK` message.
 Then the client will send `ACK` message to the server.
 This is because TCP is a connection-oriented protocol and requires a response.

-### Why is TCP Secure?

-One of the key features of TCP is its reliability.
-Before any data is sent, TCP establishes a connection between the sender and receiver through a process called the **Three-way Handshake**.
-This ensures both devices are synchronized and ready to communicate.
-Once the data is sent, TCP checks that all packets have arrived and reassembles them in the correct order.
-If any packet is missing or corrupted, it is resent.
-This makes TCP a secure and reliable protocol for tasks like downloading files or sending emails.

 ### TCP Header

 | **Header**                | **Description**                                                                 |